neo-hack/docs/docs/guide/run-mario.md

 This generator will add `ci:version` script into `package.json`.

 If `mario` geneartor is npm package, neo will download it first.
-Otherwise, please makesure `geneartor` file included in template, and publish with it.
+Otherwise, please makesure `geneartor` file included in template.

-After run mario successfully, neo will auto delete `.neo` foleder.
+After run `mario` successfully, `neo` will auto delete `.neo` foleder.

 ## Run manually